How To Interpret a SuDoc Number

 The SuDoc classification system is designed specifically for United States government documents.
-The SuDoc number is assigned by the office of the Superintendent of Documents (SuDoc) of the Government Printing Office.
+A SuDoc number is assigned by the office of the Superintendent of Documents (SuDoc) of the Government Printing Office.
 Unlike most classification systems, SuDoc numbers are not based on subject.
-Instead they are created based on the agency which issued the publication and because government agencies are organic -- they grow, split, merge, die, etc. -- SuDoc numbers can be quite simple or very complex.
+Instead they are based on the agency which issued the publication and because government agencies are organic -- they grow, split, merge, die, etc. -- SuDoc numbers can be quite simple or very complex.
 For instance,

 |I 1.1:917||Reports of the Department of the Interior.
 1918.|

 |I 29.6/6:F 75/988||Ford's Theatre and the House Where Lincoln Died.
 1988.|

 To read a SuDoc number, you must begin by recognizing the constituent parts.
 First off, SuDoc numbers are divided, usually at the colon, into two parts -- the stem and the book number which then combine to make a complete SuDoc number.
 We'll use I 29.6/6:F 75/988 as an example.

 All SuDoc numbers begin with one to four letters.
 Each department or independent agency of the United States government is assigned a letter or combination of letters of the alphabet based on the name of the agency.
 For instance, the Commerce Department has been assigned the C. The Defense Department uses the D, the Justice Department the J, etc. X and Y are reserved for Congress.
 Newer agencies tend to be assigned multi-letter designations -- the Social Security Administration, for instance, has been assigned SSA.
 See more examples.

 Therefore, in our example, the I indicates that the Department of the Interior issued the publication.